 Most TDL3 Rootkit infections have a preference for infecting system drivers.
 If your security software scans your computer and displays a large list of infected .sys files, you may have TDL3 Rootkit or a similar rootkit infection.
 Insufficiently advanced anti-virus software, however, aren't likely to detect TDL3 Rootkit at all.

 Perhaps the most troubled aspect of a TDL3 Rootkit infection is the fact that it can cause the now-rare Blue Screen of Death errors to appear once again.
 This is the result of an old Windows patch interacting poorly with TDL3 Rootkit.
-However, Microsoft has since yanked the patch off of their database until the problem is solved, so you don’t need to worry about BSODing your computer by accident.
+However, Microsoft has since yanked the patch off of their database until the problem is solved, so you don't need to worry about BSODing your computer by accident.
 This BSOD will appear whenever Windows tries to load, and only a separate Windows boot CD will let you bypass it to remove TDL3 Rootkit.

 Be Ready for TDL3 Rootkit's Mad Rush for Your Online Search Results